ouafcode/alx-higher_level_programming/0x00-python-hello_world/README.md

 - Task8: Copy - Cut - Paste / indexing and slicing strinig

 - Task9: Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.

+- Task10: Write a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.